aerogear-attic/mobile-cli/doc/adding_new_cmd.md

-# Adding a new cli command
+# Adding a new CLI command

 The mobile CLI uses the [cobra](https://github.com/spf13/cobra) library to provide a consistent framework for building out the CLI tool.